LookOut! Interactive Camera Gimbal Controller for Filming Long Takes: Control system for framing actors

 \subsection{Actor Transitions and Path Behavior}

 To allow for smooth transitions between subjects, satisfying (3), each actor is assigned a weight, $w_i$, that modifies the actor's error term in the Procrustes optimization.
-When an actor appears in frame and is part of the current behavior, their weight is increased progressively and decreased when they either disappear from frame, either due to occlusion or tracking failure, or are no longer included in the behavior.
+When an actor appears in frame and is part of the current behavior, their weight is increased progressively.
+Their weight is decreased when they either disappear from frame, because of occlusion or tracking failure, or are no longer included in the behavior.

 For each actor, we also apply Kalman filters on user selected required points as they transition between different behaviors so that no discontinuities occur.
 Separately, a behavior can be intentionally shaky to give the viewer a hand-held impression.
 To achieve shakiness or intentional banking behavior (like an airplane changing course), the controller reads the gimbal IMU accelerations on the camera's horizontal axis, applies smoothing, and actuates the roll axis.
 See the supplemental video for an example of a path behavior.